-Developing subject matter expertise in the issues surrounding health policy and global health relevant to SS2020 project.
+Developing subject matter expertise in the issues surrounding criminal justice debt.

-Producing research reports and other materials analyzing the data collected by PGSSC and SS2020 partners for use by policymakers and academics.
+Producing research reports and other materials synthesizing social science analysis for use by policymakers and advocates.

-Acting as a spokesperson in numerous settings, including conferences and meetings with the SS2020 partners and governments of countries SS2020 works with.
+Acting as a spokesperson on the issue in numerous settings, including conferences and media appearances.

-Collaborating with, and mentoring PGSSC fellows and students contributing to the numerous research projects they are working on.
+Collaborating with, and occasionally supervising, law fellows and students contributing to the initiative's work.

 Union: 00 - Non Union, Exempt or Temporary